Parental Control¶

 -

 Select the devices you want to manage.
-If they have not been connected to the router, manually add them by inputting their MAC addresses.
+Connect them to the router first.
+If they have not been connected to the router, add them manually by entering their MAC addresses.

 -